 Minimize

-Structural adhesive bonding is an area of startling complexity contained in a tiny seven thousandths of an inch-thick ribbon.
+Structural adhesive bonding is an area of remarkable complexity contained in the bond’s seven thousandths of an inch-thick ribbon.
 This tutorial will attempt to clarify why structural adhesive bonding has a frequently unacceptable level of surprise, rarely good.
-These surprises can continue throughout a bond’s life cycle, not just development and manufacturing.
+These surprises can continue throughout a bond’s life cycle, not just during development and manufacturing.

-Many failures of bonded structure are the result of misunderstanding issues associated with bond processing, whether during original manufacture, field support, or repair.
-This tutorial covers bonding materials commonly used, and the processing they require to create successful bonded structure.
+Many failures of bonded structure are the result of misunderstanding (or miscommunicating) issues associated with bond processing, whether during original manufacture, field support, or repair.
+This tutorial covers bonding materials commonly used, and the processing they require to create successful bonded structure, starting with the simplest of bonds then proceeding incrementally up to the most challenging.

 One of the central difficulties with structural adhesive bonding is that there appears to be at least one conspicuous (and perhaps even reasonable) exception to almost every rule or guideline considered.
-Rather than trying to provide absolute guidance in such an environment, the tutorial will attempt to provide counsel on what to do with the variety of answers, some contradicting each other, already found in the literature.
+Rather than trying to provide absolute guidance in such an environment, the tutorial will attempt to provide counsel on how to proceed with the variety of answers, some contradicting each other, already found in the literature and in practice.